rburrito/portfoliowebsite/README.md

-# A website of all front-end and back-end projects I created during my JavaScript experience.
+This is a repository of the website with most of the front-end and back-end projects I created during my JavaScript learning experience.